openshift/runbooks/alerts/openshift-container-storage-operator/PersistentVolumeUsageNearFull.md

 ## Meaning

-Persistent Volume Claim (PVC) usage has exceeded 75% of its capacity, indicating an imminent risk of reaching full capacity.
+Persistent Volume Claim (PVC) usage is alarmingly very high, indicating an imminent risk of reaching full capacity.
+Please see the alert documentation text for an exact threshold limit.

 ## Impact